TryItOnline/cixl/README.md

 Expected type Str, actual: Int
 ```

-Variables pull values from the current stack, which means that the same construct may be used to name existing values.
+Since ```let:``` doesn't introduce its own scope, values already on the stack may be bound using the same construct.

 ```
    | 1 2 3